 The fleshy red calyx has a sourish cranberry-like flavour and is used fresh or dried for making tea-based beverages, as well as jams, jellies, sauces and fruit syrup (cordial).

 Infusions have a bright red colour and are made commercially for use as a natural flavouring and food colouring in alcoholic and non-alcoholic beverages, chilled dairy desserts, confectionery and baked goods.
 In native regions, it is mostly made into teas and cold beverages with or without sweetening and sometimes spiced with ginger.
 Jams, jellies, fruit sauces and fruit drink mixes can be made by substituting the calyx for fruit in traditional recipes.

-The seed have a crude protein content of about 21% of their dry weight and yield 16% of an edible oil, though questions remain over its suitability for human consumption and it mostly diverted to soap-making.
+The seed have a crude protein content of about 21% of their dry weight and yield 16% of an edible oil, though questions remain over its suitability for human consumption and it is mostly diverted to soap-making.
 The whole seed are recommended as a feed for chickens and other poultry.